Maddy Proud

 Maddy Proud (born 4 December 1993), also known as Madeleine Proud, is an Australian netball player.
 Between 2011 and 2016, Proud played for Adelaide Thunderbirds in the ANZ Championship.
 Since 2017, she has played for New South Wales Swifts in Suncorp Super Netball.
 She captained the Swifts team that won the 2019 Suncorp Super Netball title.
-She has also represented Australia at under-21 and Fast5 level.
+She has also represented Australia at under-21 and Fast5 level and debuted for the Diamonds in 2022.

 Early life and education

 Proud was born and raised in Adelaide.
-Between 2009 and 2011 she attended Sacred Heart College.
+Between 2009 and 2011, she attended Sacred Heart College.

 Between 2012 and 2016 she attended the University of South Australia where she gained a Bachelor of Management in Marketing.
-Between 2018 and 2020 she attended Macquarie University where she completed a Masters of Creative Writing.
+Between 2018 and 2020, she attended Macquarie University where she completed a Masters of Creative Writing.

 Playing career

 Early years

 In her youth, Proud played for Contax and the South Australian Sports Institute.
 She also represented South Australia at under-17 level.

 Adelaide Thunderbirds

 Between 2011 and 2016, Proud played for Adelaide Thunderbirds in the ANZ Championship.
 She was 16 when she joined Thunderbirds.
 During the 2012 season, Proud also played for Southern Force in the Australian Netball League.
 She was a member of the Force team that finished as ANL Champions.
 During the 2013 season, she played with the Australian Institute of Sport.